Quenty/NevermoreEngine/readme.md

 ## About

-This script handles players and characters loading into the game and the networking of information from the client to the server and vice versa.
-It handles resource management and is designed to make libraries work together.
+This script handles players and characters loading into the game and the networking of information (read: ROBLOX Remote events being replicated) from the client to the server and vice versa.
+It handles resource management and is designed to make libraries easily be loaded.

 It should be parented to `ServerScriptService.NevermoreEngine`, and is a `ModularScript`